Data Provenance Auditing of Fine-Tuned Large Language Models with a Text-Preserving Technique: Experimental Evaluation

-Entries shorter than 200 words are removed, and the datasets are subsequently down-sampled to 17,843 instances for the Blog1k dataset and 5,636 instances for the Poems dataset.
-By default, 1,000 entries are selected for fine-tuning, and randomly sampled subset(s) of these entries are watermarked to constitute the sensitive collection(s).
+\textbf{Datasets.} We evaluate our method on three datasets representative of personal and copyrighted textual content.
+(1) \href{https://zenodo.org/records/7455623}{\textbf{Blog1k}}, a subset of the Blog Authorship Corpus, containing\textit{personal blog} posts.
+(2) \href{https://www.kaggle.com/datasets/tgdivy/poetry-foundation-poems}{\textbf{Poems}}, containing \textit{poems} collected from the Poetry Foundation.
+(3) \href{https://huggingface.co/datasets/abisee/cnn_dailymail}{\textbf{News}} (CNN/DailyMail) containng longer news articles, enabling evaluation in long-context generation settings.
+Entries shorter than 200 words are discarded, reducing Blog1k to 17,843 documents with an average length of 360.03 words, Poems to 5,636 documents of 480.01 words on average, and News to 11,837 documents averaging 1,519.96 words.

-\textbf{LLMs $\mathcal{L}$.} All experiments are conducted using LLaMA-2-7b-hf and Mistral-7B-v0.1, two prominent open-source models, ensuring reproducibility.
+\textbf{LLMs $\mathcal{L}$.} All experiments are conducted using LLaMA-2-7b-hf and Mistral-7B-v0.1 (denoted as LLaMA and Mistral, respectively), two prominent open-source models, ensuring reproducibility.
 We limit each output to 200 tokens and detail the used parameters in Appendix~\ref{sec:xpdetails}.